animoto/platform_engineer_interview/README.md

 ### Readme

 Writing software in a fast-paced, independent environment involves discovering and resolving many ambiguities.
 Your ability to make good assumptions and trade-offs is key.
 Keep the objective of the assignment in mind when making such decisions.
 Please include a readme document in your submission that describes any assumptions or decisions.

+### Tests

+Quality assurance is *very important* for maintaining a successful defense against the alien trolls.
+Please include a means to automatically assert the correctness of your code.
+This can be unit tests that validate the correctness of individual small pieces of code or functional tests that verify expected responses from particular endpoints.
+However you choose to implement tests, it must be automated and simple to run.
+It should not be a matrix of complicated human-driven steps and comparisons.

 ## Guidelines